weakish/practical-writing/README.md

-Matarials for the lesson practial writing.
+Materials for the lesson practical writing.

+This project is abandoned since I was fired by the school.